 These thoughts are bold, and even heretical.
-They fly in the face of what many people in the rich world, especially in the West, feel to be an important modern idea: that lethal consumptive wild-life utilisation (CWU) is morally wrong and ecologically dangerous.
-The "antis" don't, by and large, put it like that.
-They just feel they 'know' that killing wildlife is wrong and can't conceivably be good for it.
+They fly in the face of what many people in the rich world, especially in the West, feel to be an important modern idea: that lethal consumptive wildlife utilisation (CWU) is morally wrong and ecologically dangerous.
+The 'antis' don't, by and large, put it like that.
+They just feel they 'know' that killing wildlife is wrong and can't conceivably be good for wildlife.